 The Bitcoin Encounter

 After securing their MBAs at the University of Oxford’s Saïd Business School, Tyler and Cameron looked to invest their settlement money in tech startups in Silicon Valley.
 This led them to launch Winklevoss Capital designed as a venture investment company.
-However, it was not long before the brothers faced the bitter truth that their dispute with Zuckerberg and Facebook had left an indelible mark on their names.
+However, it was not long before the brothers faced the bitter truth – their dispute with Zuckerberg in famed Facebook history had left an indelible mark on their names.
 After several failed attempts at investing in tech startups, it became clear that Silicon Valley had blacklisted them (according to their interviews in Bitcoin Billionaires).

 It was in 2012 that the Winklevoss brothers eventually had a breakthrough for their investing plans, albeit in an unregulated technology landscape.
 While vacationing in Ibiza, the brothers were introduced to Bitcoin, which at the time was nothing more than a joke to the traditional investment world.
 Despite the risk involved, Tyler and Cameron bought $11 million worth of Bitcoin at $8 per unit.